-When you get into looking at personas in the context of Inbound Marketing and Account Based Marketing (ABM) there are some pretty stark differences.
+When you start looking at creating buyer personas in the context of Inbound Marketing and Account Based Marketing (ABM) there are some pretty stark differences.
 Many organisations often use the combination of Inbound and ABM as an integrated lead generation and business development strategy, so it’s important to understand these differences.
 It can be all too easy to apply a one size fits all approach to persona development.
 This can significantly affect the outcomes that come from your marketing.
 And let’s face it, there’s nothing worse than marketing that doesn’t deliver results!

 Creating buyer personas for Inbound